kokkos/pykokkos-base/README.md

 ### Kokkos Installation

+If Kokkos is installed *externaly* to pykokkos-base, set the CMake option `ENABLE_INTERNAL_KOKKOS=OFF` and set the environment variable `Kokkos_ROOT=<Kokkos Install Directory>/lib64/cmake/Kokkos`.
 If the `ENABLE_INTERNAL_KOKKOS` option is not specified the first time CMake is run, CMake will try to find an existing Kokkos installation.
-If no existing installation is found, it will build and install Kokkos from a submodule.
+If an existing installation *is not* found, it will build and install Kokkos from a submodule.
 When Kokkos is added as a submodule, you can configure the submodule as you would normally configure Kokkos.
 However, due to some general awkwardness configuring cmake from `setup.py` (especially via `pip install`), CMake tries to "automatically" configure